Veroh1/Veroh1/README.md

 ### Hi there 👋

+I'm Mac, a software developer studying at Tech Elevator in Cleveland, Ohio.
+Currently I'm working on learning C# and .Net.
+In my free time I work on programming games to keep my skills sharp.

 <!--
 **Veroh1/Veroh1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.